 There are some terrific names in Demilitarized Zone of Korea!
 The Bridge of No Return was named as such because once you chose which side of the bridge you were going to there was no option to return.

 There are so many interesting things to see on this Seoul day trip.
-The stunning and modern Dorasan train station that was created for a border opening and is now virtually never used.
+The stunning and modern Dorasan train station was created for a border opening and is now virtually never used.

-The Freedom House which was built for reunions of families from each side – which never took place.
+The Freedom House was built for reunions of families from each side – which never took place.
 The Fake North Korean village with the doors and windows painted on.